 - Damage caused by the customer’s negligence, misuse, or alteration of the vehicle.

-- Damage caused by misfueling, such as putting diesel into a gas-burning vehicle, or vice versa.
+- Damage caused by improper fueling, such as putting diesel into a gas-burning vehicle or vice versa.

 - Damage resulting from modifying the vehicle, such as tinkering with the engine computer or installing aftermarket suspension components.

-- If you continue to drive after a warning dashboard light illuminates or the temperature gage signals an overheating condition, Volkswagen may not cover any resulting damage.
+- If you continue to drive after a warning dashboard light illuminates or the temperature gauge signals an overheating condition, Volkswagen may not cover any resulting damage.

 Volkswagen’s Roadside Assistance

-Volkswagen’s 24-Hour Roadside Assistance Program runs for just 3-years/36,000-miles, not the 4-years/50,000 miles of the warranty period.
-You could compensate for that gap by purchasing roadside assistance through a service like AAA, or even your own auto insurance company.
+Volkswagen’s 24-Hour Roadside Assistance Program runs for just 3 years/36,000 miles, not the 4 years/50,000 miles of the warranty period.
+You could compensate for that gap by purchasing roadside assistance through a service like AAA, or even your own car insurance company.
 The VW program includes the following services:

 - Battery jump start